WinRb/WinRM/README.md

 Uses `:kerberos` to authenticate with the endpoint.
 These additional connection options may be used:

 * `:service` - kerberos service used to authenticate with the endpoint.
 Defaults to `HTTP`.
-* `:keytab` - path to a keytab file used to authenticate with the endpoint.
 * `:realm` - Kerberos realm to authenticate against.

 ### `:plaintext`